-How I set the stage before sharing the mentor text (one of the Seven Elements of a Differentiated Writing Lesson): As said above, I use this poetry lesson as one of two culminating writing projects we complete after reading Travels with Charley: In Search of America by John Steinbeck.
-You can easily do this poetry assignment using Barack Obama's picture book as your only mentor text, and the poetry format can be used with topics other than heroes.
-If you happen to be linking this lesson to a Travels with Charley unit , I have to say that having all the whole-class discussions about "How would Steinbeck define America?" in the weeks before we read the Obama poem and I asked "How does President Obama define America?", well, that really helped my students embed some really smart thinking into their poems.
+How I set the stage before sharing the mentor text--one of the Seven Elements of a Differentiated Writing Lesson: Mentor texts inspire all of my writing lessons, and the main mentor text here is the Obama picture book, which provides a free-verse style of poetry that can be imitated and adapted.
+As said above, I use this poetry lesson as one of two culminating writing projects we complete after reading Travels with Charley: In Search of America by John Steinbeck.
+To adapt this lesson, you can easily use this poetry format using with topics other than heroes.
+If you happen to be linking this lesson to a Travels with Charley unit , I have to say that having all the whole-class discussions about "How would Steinbeck define America?" in the weeks before we read the Obama poem and I asked, "How does President Obama define America?", well, that really helped my students embed some really smart thinking into their poems.

-A week before I shared the mentor text by President Obama, I passed out this brainstorming handout/graphic organizer (another one of those Seven Elements of a Differentiated Writing Lesson), which asked the students to--as homework--talk with their parents and research on the Internet "lesser-celebrated American heroes."
+A week before I shared the mentor text by Barack Obama, I passed out this brainstorming handout/graphic organizer--another one of those Seven Elements of a Differentiated Writing Lesson), which asked the students to--as homework--talk with their parents and research on the Internet "lesser-celebrated American heroes."
 The handout asked for them to identify and justify nine American heroes in three categories: current times (heroes from the past five years), recent heroes (from past 6-100 years), and older history (from past 100 years to the beginning of America).
 I challenged them to come back to class with a list of nine heroes that no one else would think to put on their sheet.
 Because my students' poems were also focused on the question "What is America?" (thanks to the John Steinbeck memoir), my kids had to find American heroes.
-This poem could very easily work with international heroes too.
+This poem could very easily be adapted to work with international heroes too, of course.

-Sharing from the mentor text (one of the Seven Elements of a Differentiated Writing Lesson): Before reading the president's book aloud, I remind students that their homework (the handout/worksheet seen at right) was to find some lesser-known American heroes.
-"In this book," I tell my students, "President Obama mostly went for talking about some very well-known American heroes.
+Sharing from the mentor text: Before reading the president's picture book aloud, I remind students that their homework (the handout/worksheet seen at right) was to find some lesser-known American heroes.
+"In this book," I tell my students, "President Obama mostly talks about some very well-known American heroes.
 I particularly like how he really tried to represent as many racial backgrounds as he could, and how he didn't just choose male heroes, which has often happened in the past when I've had my students write about their own American heroes.
-By doing so, I think he is purposely telling us a message about what 'America' really means."
+By doing so, I think he is purposely telling us a message about what 'America' really means to him."

 I found a scanned or photographed page from the book when I did a Google search for the book title, and I hope it's been posted without violating anyone's copyright because I become angry when people violate my copyrights.
 At left, I include a thumbnail of that online image I found, and if you click on it, you will be taken to the blog where it's posted (hopefully posted legally) and you can zoom in on the details.
 Each page of the book is formatted similarly to the example here, so if you don't have the book yet, you can see the organizational structure this poetry lesson asks students to imitate.
 On the left-hand side of each two-page spread, the author asks his daughters a question about a human trait he hopes his girls know they possess; on the right hand side, he uses poetic tools to crate a stanza that describes a famous American hero who--from our author's perspective--also showed the world that trait.

 "Carpenters," I would say, "have literal toolboxes; writer's have metaphorical toolboxes.
 When you are building a fence, you bring out different tools--a tape measure, a saw, a hammer and nails, etc--as you plan and construct your final product: the fence.
-When you are building a piece of writing, you have a metaphorical toolbox that holds more abstract tools that you use as the paper is built.
+When you are building a piece of writing, you have a metaphorical toolbox that holds more abstract tools that you use as the piece of writing is built.
 If you were writing a story, the first tool you might bring out is your imagination; following that, you might bring out your dialogue-writing tool, because maybe you've decided you want your story to begin with someone talking.
 A pencil and a piece of paper are literal tools used by a writer, but today I want to talk about more figurative or metaphorical tools.
 Understand?
-Good, I want you to take three minutes to work with a partner to see how many tools from the list of writing tools I'm planning to share with you.
-It's a special list because it focuses on a very special type of writer: a poet.
+Good, I want you to take three minutes to work with a partner to see how many writing tools you and a partner can brainstorm.
+After you brainstorm, I will be sharing with you a special list that focuses on a very special type of writer: a poet.
 Poets use different tools than other writers, don't they?
-Can you and a partner think of--at least--five poetry-specific tools from my list of 8 tools I am going to share today?"
+Can you and a partner brainstorm--at least--five poetry-specific tools from my list of 8 tools I am going to share today?"

 My students like these kind of challenges.
 After chatting with a partner, the kids share their guesses.
 Unless an answer is dead wrong, I always say, "Good answer, but that didn't make today's list" because there are a lot of poetry-specific words out there that your kids probably know, like stanza, haiku, or hyperbole.
 Should they answer with tools like creativity or imagination, say, "I'm looking for a much more specific tool to poets than that.
 Please try again."
 Here is the list I reviewed and used with this assignment because there are examples of almost all of these in Obama's picture book: